 Driving through History on a Natchez Trace Road Trip

 On a Natchez Trace road trip, you’ll experience history, culture and a scenic drive through beautiful areas of the South.
 Alan and I have driven a small portion of the road on a short, Natchez Trace tour.
-But My Itchy Travel Feet Featured Contributor, Debi Lander, drove the entire parkway.
-She shares her Natchez Trace […]
+However My Itchy Travel Feet Featured Contributor, Debi Lander from ByLanderSea, drove the entire parkway.
+She shares her […]

-Take a Monument Valley Scenic Drive Using our Boomer Travel Tips
+The Ultimate Guide to a Monument Valley Scenic Drive

 Are you planning a road trip in the American Southwest?
 A scenic drive in Monument Valley Navajo Tribal Park on the border of Arizona and Utah places you in the middle of nature’s wonderland of spires, buttes and red rock creations.
 Grab your camera (I use a Panasonic Lumix) and let’s get started!
 The Ultimate […]